Inklingo

 nounB1general

-Use 'margen' to refer to the blank space on the side of a page, or figuratively, a space for something to happen or exist.
+Use 'margen' to refer to the blank space on the side of a page (margin) or a general edge area.

 A sheet of white paper with a central block of neat text lines, highlighting the wide, empty space (the margin) surrounding the text block.